MATH-1100-WBP02

 similar in style and content

-to those in the practice exam (DjVu TBA).
+to those in the practice exam (DjVu).

 The final exam will be proctored.